 Hockey Hip Flow Mobility Routine

-Hockey players notoriously have tight hips, this routine will take you five minutes or less and will have you moving much more fluid during training and out on the ice.
+Hockey players notoriously have tight hips.
+This hip flow is something you can use daily or before hockey to unlock your hips and improve your skating speed.
+It will take you five minutes or less and will have you moving much more fluid during training and out on the ice.

 Total Body Mobility Routine